* Individual results may vary.

 Customised Laser Skin Resurfacing

-Sciton’s Multi-Platform laser suite gives Platinum Dermatology’s skilled skin specialists more options in treating the wide variety of skin conditions listed above with one compact, integrated system.
+Sciton’s Multi-Platform laser suite and fractionated CO2 laser give Platinum Dermatology’s skilled skin specialists more options in treating the wide variety of skin conditions listed above with one compact, integrated system.
 Treatment with any of this device’s modalities can effectively reduce the signs of visible ageing on the face.
 The downtime is short and the rejuvenating effects are long-lasting.* Some skin conditions, such as wrinkles that develop due to muscle use, may benefit from maintenance treatment over time.

 This technologically advanced laser suite combines fractional ablative and non-ablative lasers and pulsed light technologies.
 This allows our skincare specialists to tailor personalised treatment regimens that meet the cosmetic, medical, and even lifestyle needs of our patients.